betulince/betulince/README.md

 </div>

 ## About me
 A passionate Software Engineer in Deloitte Cloud Engineering, specializing in event-driven architecture and backend development.
 My primary programming language is Java, and I love working with the Spring Framework to build robust and scalable applications.
-I'm particularly interested in event-driven systems and how they enhance the flexibility and scalability of modern applications.
-Currently, I'm exploring the power of Apache Kafka to create efficient event-driven solutions.
+I'm particularly interested in event-driven systems.
 Besides my love for backend technologies, I'm also experienced in leveraging AWS cloud services to design and deploy cloud-native applications.

-Feel free to explore my repositories to find projects related to my interests and endeavors.
 Don't hesitate to connect with me; I'm always eager to learn and collaborate on exciting new projects. 🚀

 <div id="badges" align="center">
   <a href="https://www.linkedin.com/in/betul-ince-2489581aa/">